vlaship/embed-link-helper-browser-extension/README.md

 # Social Media Link Transformer Browser Extension

 A cross-browser extension (Chrome and Firefox) that transforms Twitter/X and Instagram links to alternative hostnames, enabling proper link previews in Discord, Telegram, and other messaging platforms.
-Adds convenient per-post buttons to copy transformed links directly from your timeline.
+Integrates seamlessly with native share menus to copy transformed links directly from posts.

 ## Project Structure